demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_Remote_PsExec_with_LOLBIN_command_execution_alert_README.md

 The "Remote PsExec-like LOLBIN Command Execution" playbook is designed to address and respond to alerts indicating suspicious activities related to remote PsExec-like LOLBIN command execution from an unsigned non-standard source.
 The playbook aims to efficiently:

 - Get the alert data and check if the execution is blocked.
-If not will terminate the process (Manually by default).
+If not will terminate the process (manually by default).
 - Enrich any entities and indicators from the alert and find any related campaigns.
-- Perform command analysis to provide insights and verdict for the executed command.
+- Perform command analysis to provide insights and a verdict for the executed command.
-- Perform further endpoint investigation using XDR.
+- Perform further endpoint investigation using Cortex XDR.
-- Checks for any malicious verdict found to raise the severity of the alert.
+- Checks for any malicious verdicts found to raise the severity of the alert.
-- Perform Automatic/Manual remediation response by blocking any malicious indicators found.
+- Perform automatic/manual remediation response by blocking any malicious indicators found.

 The playbook is designed to run as a sub-playbook in ‘Cortex XDR Incident Handling - v3 & Cortex XDR Alerts Handling’.
-It depends on the data from the parent playbooks and can not be used as a standalone version.
+It depends on the data from the parent playbooks and cannot be used as a standalone version.

 ## Dependencies